Monthly Drumming Circle

 This is a gentle, accessible, and deeply relaxing introduction to drum-based sound healing.

-Please bring a yoga mat, blanket, and cushion.
-We lie down, get comfortable, close our eyes, and take a few deep breaths while the drums are played for you in a sound-bath style experience — using shamanic drums.
+Bring a yoga mat, blanket, & cushion.
+We lie down, get comfortable, close our eyes, take a few deep breaths while the drums are played for you in a sound-bath style experience — using shamanic drums and other sounds combined.

-You’ll hear the deep rhythms of Mother Powwow drums, along with other subtle sounds that guide you on a sound journey and help you connect with the spirit of the drum.
+You’ll hear & feel the deep rhythms of Mother Powwow drums, along with other subtle sounds that guide you on a sound journey and help you connect with the spirit of the drum.

 Some people find this deeply relaxing; others experience vivid inner journeys or meditative states.
 At times the journey may be gently guided, and at other times the drums are left to speak for themselves.